Hours of Operation

 Please accept our apologies as the Friend of the Court has been experiencing intermittent phone outages due to technical issues with our main phone line 586-469-5160.
 We have been working with the vendor and County IT to remedy the situation.
 Please be patient.
 You may also reach our office via email at FriendoftheCourt@macombgov.org.

 Due to Covid-19, the Court is taking steps to minimize the possibility of further spread of the Corona virus in order to protect all members of our community.

 Due to the most recent orders from the Department of Health and Human Services, Effective Monday, November 23, 2020, the Friend of the Court will have a limited number of staff on site and will be primarily operating remotely.
-Although our phones will continue to be answered between the hours of 8 am to 5 pm, callers may experience longer wait times.
+Although our phones will continue to be answered between the hours of 8 am to 5 pm, callers may experience longer wait times. *Effective December 21, 2020, our phone hours will be changing to 8:30 AM to 4:30 PM.
 We apologize for any inconvenience this may cause you.
 You can still also submit questions about your case via email, fax, and mail.

 CLICK HERE for contact information regarding hearing and child support related matters.

 CLICK HERE to view the Macomb County COVID-19 Custody/Parenting Time Guide